11.9. JNB Lab Solutions#

 Note

 Take note of how the repeated root of 0 in the last problem compared with the one before changes the classification of the equilibrium solutions.
-The phase lines can be drawn by hand or created using the sample code in chapter 3.4 (Autonomous Equations).
+The phase lines can be drawn by hand or created using the sample code in Section 3.4 of the chapter (Autonomous Equations).

 1. Solve the initial value problem: